linuxmint/cinnamon-spices-themes/CGreen/README.md

 ## Versions

+* 1.9: instruction for the extra from Firefox 77 and update userChrome.css file.
-* 1.8: Correction of the menu display (official and alternatives) + modification of the IP URL in Conky.
+* 1.8: correction of the menu display (official and alternatives) + modification of the IP URL in Conky.
 * 1.7: add conky.
 * 1.6: fixes the workspace-switcher offset.
 * 1.5: fixed a bug in the panel-launchers applet for vertical panels, magnification of some panel elements.